Legacy of the Rift.

 Halvar Ironhand

-Halvar grew to a towering 7 feet at the age of 15.
-Due to his large stature, Halvar began to take interest in learning the Stone Form - a form which demanded great physical strain from the user to utilize.
-He vowed to become the best Stone Form user in Wulfgard under Bjorn's mentorship to protect his loved ones after the loss of his younger siblings, Bjald and Runa.
+Halvar grew to a gargantuan 7 feet at the age of 15.
+Due to his large stature, he began to take interest in geokinesis: a magic form which demanded great physical strain from the user.
+Halvar trains from dusk till dawn daily, pushing his body to its absolute limit.
 In combat, Halvar provides utility in the form of crowd control and stalling.

 Left-Click